djalbat/murmuration/README.md

 ```
 The `execute()` function is treated entirely similarly.

-For more information on placeholders and on queries in general, see the mysql package documentation [here](https://github.com/mysqljs/mysql#performing-queries).
+For more information on placeholders and performing queries in general, see the mysql package documentation [here](https://github.com/mysqljs/mysql#performing-queries).

 ## Compiling from source